nwndev/sandwich-bot/README.md

 # Sandwich 🥪
 An advanced economy Discord bot using the aoi.js library.
-Grow your own business, sell & make a sandwich then sell it for some coin!
+Grow your own business, make a sandwich then sell it for some coin!
 ## Information
 - Place your bot's token at `config.json`.
 - Discord's message content intent will enforced at **August 31, 2022**, because that we will only using the Discord Slash commands.